SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_RASTERIZER.md

 The rasterizer decides:

-- how one flush is encoded into a GPU scene
+- how one retained scene is staged for GPU execution
 - how that scene is planned
 - how the scheduling passes are recorded
 - how the fine pass is dispatched

 The backend decides:

-- whether this flush can stay on the GPU
+- how retained scene creation is separated from typed target rendering
-- how fallback works
+- how the native target and `TPixel` requirements are validated at render time
 - how flush-scoped work relates to runtime and device-scoped state

 The public setup layer decides: